PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

 jupyter labextension list
 ```

 If Jupyter Lab is not hosted on a Kubernetes environement, or local testing is desired, use this command to disable the Kubernetes Client to avoid error.
-Note no image will be built or published but plugin.json, requirements.txt and Dockerfile will be generated in the temp folder set by environment variable PLUGIN_TEMP_PATH:
+Note: no image will be built or published but plugin.json, requirements.txt and Dockerfile will be generated in the folder set by environment variable PLUGIN_TEMP_PATH:

 ```bash
 export WIPP_PLUGIN_CREATOR_DISABLE_BUILD=1
 ```

-To disable Wipp register on CI, use:
+If the access to a running instance of WIPP is not possible, or local testing is desired, use this command to disable plugin registration in WIPP:

 ```bash
 export WIPP_PLUGIN_CREATOR_DISABLE_REGISTER=1
 ```

-To renable build and Wipp register, set them back to zero:
+To renable image build and plugin registration, you can set the variables to zero:

 ```bash
 export WIPP_PLUGIN_CREATOR_DISABLE_BUILD=0
 export WIPP_PLUGIN_CREATOR_DISABLE_REGISTER=0
 ```

+Wh

 ## Contributing

 ### Architecture

-Current features:
+#### Current features:

 - Right click on file 'Add to WIPP' to select code for containerization.
 - Filemanager to select multiple codes for containerization via Ctrl + Left Click.